OCR-D/keyboardGT/README.md

 `java -jar saxon-he.jar -xsl:scripts/keyboard.xsl output=ekeyboards -s:scripts/keyboard.xsl `

-📝 Note: The keybords are stored in the folder `ghout/keyboards` on your system.
+📝 Note: The keyboards are stored in the folder `ghout/keyboards` on your system.

 ## See Also